OWI-Lab/py_fatigue/rst_docs/user/examples/02-sn_curve.rst

         curve='E'
     )

-This check on slopes and intercepts shows that they are alrays stored as numpy 1darrays.
+This check on slopes and intercepts shows that they are always stored as numpy 1darrays.

 Input: